Bicyclist Killed on Route 9

 Philipstown man struck by vehicle

-A Philipstown man was killed on Tuesday (March 15) when he was struck by a vehicle on Route 9 near Glassbury Court.
+A Philipstown man was killed on Tuesday (March 15) when he was hit by a vehicle on Route 9 near Glassbury Court.

 First responders from the North Highland Fire Co. and Putnam EMS attempted to revive Sapeta but he was pronounced dead at the scene.
 Sheriff’s deputies also assisted, along with members of the New York State Police.